Skip to content

 Skip’s unique ability to directly call both Swift and Kotlin/Java APIs separates it from most cross-platform development frameworks, where integrating with the host system often requires bespoke adapters and extra layers of indirection.

-Get it on the Google Play Store Get it on the Apple App Store {: .centered }
+Download on the Google Play Store Download on the Apple App Store

 Despite being generally available, Skip’s native support is currently a technology preview.
 We are working on updating our documentation, finding and squashing remaining bugs and limitations, reducing build times, and generating smaller Android binaries.
 Even as a preview, however, you can build complete, production-ready cross-platform Swift apps, as Skip Notes demonstrates.